Sudan Sunrise: History

-In 2008, Sudan Sunrise partnered with Manute Bol to host a Sudan peace rally at the Iowa State House of Representatives just prior to the Iowa presidential caucuses. (reference presidential candidates addressing Darfur?)
+In 2008, Sudan Sunrise partnered with Manute Bol to host a Sudan peace rally at the Iowa State House of Representatives just prior to the Iowa presidential caucuses.
 Other rally participants included former slave and activist Simon Deng, and human rights activist Nathan Kleinman.
-Later that year, Sudan Sunrise took a team of Darfurians with Francis Bok, author of Escape from Slavery) on his first return to his home village since his family was killed and he was abducted into slavery, and filmed "Call to Sudanese Reconciliation," a grassroots plea for all Sudanese to stand together for peace.
-The film premiered at South Sudan Women's Empowerment Network conference in Juba, South Sudan.
+Later that year, Sudan Sunrise took a team of Darfurians with Francis Bok, author of Escape from Slavery, on his first return to his home village since his family was killed and he was abducted into slavery, and filmed Call to Sudanese Reconciliation, a grassroots plea for all Sudanese to stand together for peace.
+The film premiered at the South Sudan Women's Empowerment Network conference in Juba, South Sudan.
 Subsequently, a call to reconciliation was delivered on a prominent Southern Sudanese radio station.

 In 2009, Sudan Sunrise began construction of the Manute Bol Primary School, and sponsored three U.S. teachers to travel to Turalei, South Sudan to teach English and basic math skills.
 That same year, Sudan Sunrise also partnered with PACT Sudan to drill water wells and provide clean water for the Francis Bok School in Gor Ayen, South Sudan.
 Later in 2009, Sudan Sunrise Project Director Daniel Kuot supported refugees returning to South Sudan by supplying fishing nets and assisting with the construction of 50 new homes and agricultural facilities in Palio, South Sudan.

 Activities in 2010 involved the second phase of construction at the Manute Bol Primary School, including three classrooms, two sanitary facilities, and the capacity to harvest rainwater in Turalei, South Sudan.

-In 2011, Sudan Sunrise partnered with the government of South Sudan to finance voter education, registration, poll observers, and voter transportation for Southern Sudanese living in the US to participate in the 2011 referendum on cessation.
+In 2011, Sudan Sunrise partnered with the government of South Sudan to finance voter education, registration, poll observers, and voter transportation for Southern Sudanese living in the US to participate in the 2011 referendum on secession.
 In addition, Sudan Sunrise also received a strategic grant from the Open Society Institute to support a delegation led by former Rep. Tom Perriello (D-VA) and Sudan Sunrise Board members to participate in a dialogue to unify political leaders from Darfur.
-Other initiatives in 2011 included the completion of the Manute Bol Primary School in Turalei, South Sudan and fundraising event with the NBA Cares, involving basketball legends Dikembe Mutombo and Gheorge Muresan.
+Other initiatives in 2011 included the completion of the Manute Bol Primary School in Turalei, South Sudan and fundraising event with NBA Cares, involving basketball players Dikembe Mutombo and Gheorge Muresan.
 Sudan Sunrise also partnered with the Youth Forum for Social Peace and the Girifna Movement to facilitate the delivery of food relief and a message of reconciliation from the Northern Sudanese to the people of Turalei, South Sudan.